by Callahan Jones

 While no other tracks are as obviously inspired by the past, almost every other song on the album sounds distinctly like Mutemath, from the relatively stripped down “Stroll On” to the highly energetic “War,” to the slow and wistful “Marching to the End.”

 Sadly, one track, “Breaking the Fever,” stands out like a sore thumb.
 While not a bad song in itself, the heavy pop and disco influences make it a distinct departure from the rest of the project.
 In addition, the song is placed right in the middle of the tracklist, making the difference even more apparent and confusing.
 While this may be a signal of where Mutemath would like to go in the future, it is still an odd departure from the cohesiveness of the album.

 Overall, “Play Dead” seems like a love letter from Mutemath to the dedicated fan base they’ve accumulated over the last 11 years.
 It masterfully combines all of the band’s different sounds and influences they’ve utilized over 5 LPs and 2 EPs into one, mostly cohesive project.

-For the fan who just recently heard of Mutemath from the “TOPxMM” EP, or for the fan who has been with the band since the breakout of the single “Typical” in early 2006, “Play Dead” is a perfect celebration of all that it means and has meant to be Mutemath.
+For the fan who just recently heard of Mutemath from the “TOPxMM” EP, or for the fan who has been with the band since the breakout of the single “Typical” in early 2006, “Play Dead” is a near perfect celebration of all that it means and has meant to be Mutemath.